-Carretera Cancún – Tulum km 265, Xpu-Ha, Quintana Roo 77750 Mexico
+Carretera Cancún – Tulum km 265, Xpu-Ha, Quintana Roo 77750

 Hotel Esencia, once the beachside villa of an Italian duchess, is set on a secluded 50-acre estate of lush gardens on pristine Xpu-Ha beach.
 This delightful Mayan Riviera refuge has five rooms, two villas, 33 suites, an organic spa and two authentic farm-to-table restaurants offering the flavors of the Yucatán.
-Suites feature high ceilings and generous windows with tropical garden or sea views.
-Several have plunge pools and a terrace or balcony, and the duplex villas provide an extra level of privacy.
+You’ll find coral reefs, multicolored fish and giant sea turtles, all only steps from the resort’s quiet beach.
 Visit the hotel website.

 Calle Igualdad, Holbox, , Mexico